MohamedFakhry2007/Hospital-Equipment-System/README.md

 *   **Data Storage:**
     *   Data is stored in JSON files (`ppm.json`, `ocm.json`, `training.json`).
 * **PPM/OCM data**:
-    * PPM data has information about the equipement and it has 4 quarters, with a date and an engineer.
+    * PPM data has information about the equipment and it has 4 quarters, with a date and an engineer.
-    * OCM data has information about the equipement and it has the OCM for this year and next year and the name of the engineer.
+    * OCM data has information about the equipment and it has the OCM for this year and next year and the name of the engineer.
 *   **Training Management:**
     *   Track employee training records, including employee details, trainer, machines trained on, and training dates.
     *   Add, edit, and delete training records through a dedicated interface.